 Once you have a tattoo, be sure to avoid exposing it to sunlight for very long.
 Sunlight will fade or damage your tattoo.
 Be sure to always cover it with sunscreen.

-However, the results are not guaranteed and may or may not get rid of the entire tattoo.
-This is why it is important to really think through getting a tattoo.
-It is permanent.
+However, the results aren’t guaranteed and the procedure may not get rid of the entire tattoo.
+This is why it’s important to really think through getting a tattoo.

-Instead of removal, it is possible to alter your tattoo or cover it up.
-However, a cover-up will usually be larger than the original tattoo.
-Your cover-up will also be limited in color, as the inks will be blending with the color ink you already have.
+It’s possible to alter your tattoo or cover it up instead of removing it.
+A coverup will usually be larger than the original tattoo, though.
+Your coverup will also be limited in color, as the inks will be blending with the color ink you already have.

-The verdict is out on whether or not tattoos increase the risk of worsening or inducing psoriasis.
-It’s a good idea to talk about your psoriasis with your tattoo artist ahead of time, especially if lesions are present.
+If you do plan to get a tattoo, it’s also a good idea to talk about your psoriasis with your tattoo artist ahead of time, especially if lesions are present.
 They may choose to postpone the procedure or discuss placing the tattoo in a different location.